EISLAB2021/Systematic_Acoustic_Monitoring_for_Floating_Debris/README.md

 ## Related Repository

-- Target detection code: `xxxx`

-## Third-Party Code

-The ARIS file parsing utilities are based on the public `pyARIS` implementation by Chris Rillahan.
-See `THIRD_PARTY_NOTICES.md` for attribution.
+The ARIS data parsing utilities in this project were developed with reference to the public [`pyARIS`](https://github.com/EminentCodfish/pyARIS) repository by Chris Rillahan.